ceph/ceph/doc/architecture.rst

 Recommendations`_ and the `Network Config Reference`_,  be cognizant of the foregoing concepts to understand how Ceph utilizes computing resources.

-.. index:: RADOS Protocol; librados
+.. index:: Ceph Protocol, librados

 Ceph Protocol
 =============